Lene Lund Høy Karlsen

 She was born in Gudbjerg in Denmark and began playing handball in GOG with whom she won bronze medals in 2003.
 In her first season in Viborg HK she won both the Danish championship as well as the EHF Champions League.

+In the 2004-05 edition of the Danish Handball Cup she was named the MVP for the tournament.
+Despite that she and Viborg HK lost the final to GOG.
 In the 2007/08 season Karlsen got a competitor for the line place when the German line player Anja Althaus came to Viborg HK from her former club, German Trier.

+Her contract ran out in the summer of 2010, but she stopped before that because of pregnancy.

-On the Danish national team she has played 50 national games (per 2007).
+On the Danish national team she played 115 national games scoring 181 goals.

 She was married June 20, 2009 with Henrik Høy Karlsen in Gudbjerg Kirker.
-Her contract ran out in the summer of 2010, but she stopped before that because of pregnancy.